Financing Intentional Communities by Grants

 Some foundations don’t send out requests for proposals.
 Instead, you can write a brief letter of inquiry to ask if they are open to a proposal.
 If you find one that seems promising but you don’t feel up to the task, our listed grant writers may be able to help.

 Organizations with non-profit (NP) status are eligible for a greater number of grants.
-Where the lists note grant availability for individuals, this could include IC founders’ groups or businesses.
-Those without NP designation indicate where we looked for foundations that don’t require non-profit status or other partnership to apply (see the note on partnership grants in the prior section).
+Where the lists note grant availability for individuals, applicants could include IC founders’ groups or businesses.
+Conversely, those without NP designation indicate where we looked for foundations that don’t state they require non-profit status or other partnership to apply.
+See the note on partnership grants in the prior section.

 We’ve tried to not list the same foundations in more than one list, so that grants that are local to a state or province will not also be found in the national list.
 Likewise, if you are looking for affordable housing grants specifically for refugees, the foundations interested to fund general affordable housing should not be included in that list.